OpenAgua/openagua-documentation/README.md

 # openagua-documentation
-This houses the OpenAgua documentation files, keeping them separate from the main repository.
-The docs are to describe the project and how to use OpenAgua (pending a better system), not how to install it.
+This houses the OpenAgua documentation files.
+The docs aim to describe the project and how to use OpenAgua (pending a better system), not how to install it.
 Installation instructions will stay in the main repository.

 This documentation is hosted on GitHub Pages (the gh-pages branch of this repository) and can be found at [docs.openagua.org](docs.openagua.org).